spyroot/tcactl/README.md

 * Ability to retrieve any object from Telco Cloud Automation (in short TCA) via regular tcactl get semantics.

-* Each object can described via yaml, json or tabular format.
+* Each object cloud provider, cnf, vnf etc can described via yaml, json or tabular format.

 * Ability on connect, delete or update existing cloud registration.